tgibbons95/all-language-hello-world/README.md

 - C++ uses CMake 3.10 (and expects it to be available in environment path for building)
 - Rust uses Cargo (and expects it to be available in environment path for building)
 - Python requires python in the environment path at runtime
+- Assembly
+  - Built for x64 only
+  - Build script uses visual studio community path to ml64.exe and link.exe which will vary by installation, but would have to be manually changed at the moment